mickaelvieira/CollectionNextJson/README.md

 ## Documentation

-JsonCollectionNext is an extension of [JsonCollecion](https://github.com/mickaelvieira/JsonCollection).
+CollectionNextJson is an extension of [JsonCollecion](https://github.com/mickaelvieira/JsonCollection).
 You will therefore find more information in the JsonCollection [documentation](https://github.com/mickaelvieira/JsonCollection/blob/master/README.md#documentation).

 ### New Entities